Climate activists dig in to defend village from coal mine | KRDO

 But environmental groups have blasted the agreement, saying it will still result in hundreds of millions of tons of coal being extracted and burned.
 They argue that this would release vast amounts of greenhouse gas and make it impossible for Germany to meet its commitments under the 2015 Paris climate accord.

+“(We) will fight for every tree, for every house, for every meter in this village,” said Luka Scott, a spokesperson for the alliance of groups organizing protests.
+“Because whoever attacks Luetzerath, attacks our future.”

-Prominent campaigners have called on supporters to defend the village from destruction, citing the impact that climate change is already having on Germany and beyond.
+Prominent campaigners have rallied support to defend the village from destruction, citing the impact that climate change is already having on Germany and beyond.

 German news agency dpa reported that some activists have erected barricades and other defensive measures to prevent Luetzerath being razed.
 Last week, protesters briefly clashed with police at the site.